mkcullen228/w205-project_1/Hive_to_Postgresql.md

 git clone https://git-wip-us.apache.org/repos/asf/sqoop.git
 ```

-The command downloads the latest version of Sqoop, which in our case was version 1.5.0-SNAPSHOT.
-To built Sqoop binaries and documentation, one needs the Apache ANT, asciidoc and xmlto.
+The command downloads the latest version of Sqoop, which in our case was version 1.5.0-SNAPSHOT. **_We cloned Sqoop to the home directory of the user "w205".
+The rest of the directions presume Sqoop is installed there._** To built Sqoop binaries and documentation, one needs the Apache ANT, asciidoc and xmlto.
 The following procedure, if followed, will build a working Sqoop product on the UC Berkeley provided AMI image.

 1. A prebuilt version of Apache ANT for JRE version 1.7.0 can be downloaded and installed in the home directory for user w205.
 For our project, the ANT version that was appropriate was 1.9.9.
 2. The package asciidoc is readily available as a RPM package and can be installed using the command ```yum install -y asciidoc```.